- Ph.D., Government & Politics, University of Maryland

 - B.S., Political Science & History, SUNY Brockport

-James M Curry is an assistant professor in the Department of Political Science at the University of Utah, and co-director of the Utah Chapter of the Scholars Strategy Network.
+James M Curry is an associate professor and Director of Graduate Studies in the Department of Political Science at the University of Utah, and co-director of the Utah Chapter of the Scholars Strategy Network.

 Curry's research focuses on U.S. politics and policymaking, especially the U.S. Congress.
 Specifically, he analyzes how contemporary legislative processes and institutions affect legislative politics, with a particular focus on the role of parties and leaders in the U.S. Congress.
 His book, Legislating in the Dark (2015, University of Chicago Press), examines how congressional leaders leverage their unique access to legislative information and resources to encourage their rank-and-file to support leadership decisions, and how rank-and-file members of Congress are often in the dark as the legislative process unfolds.
 Legislating in the Dark was selected as the recipient of the 2016 Alan Rosenthal Prize.